Tennessee Governor Bill Lee has signed into law a bill that expands protections for employees who are subject to employer COVID-19 vaccine mandates.

 Photo of Evandro Gigante Evandro Gigante

-With a focus on discrimination and harassment matters, Evandro has extensive experience representing clients before federal and state courts.
-He has tried cases in court and before arbitrators and routinely represents clients before administrative agencies such as the Equal Employment Opportunity Commission, as well as state and local human rights commissions.
+With a focus on discrimination and harassment claims, Evandro has extensive experience defending clients before federal and state courts.
+He tries cases before juries and arbitrators and routinely represents clients before administrative agencies such as the Equal Employment Opportunity Commission, as well as state and local human rights commissions.
+Evandro often draws on his extensive litigation experience to help clients avoid the courtroom by effectuating positive change in the workplace through impactful anti-discrimination and harassment training, as well as robust employment policies.

 Photo of Laura Fant Laura Fant